-I used a large spoon to move the strawberry puree around the fine-mesh sieve to strain as much juice as possible.
+After blending, I used a large spoon to move the strawberry puree around the fine-mesh sieve to strain as much juice as possible.
 You can also pour the water directly over the strawberry puree to help push the strawberry juice into the bowl.
 Adjust the sugar as needed based on the sweetness of the strawberries.
 Refrigerate the Agua de Fresa for a couple of hours to chill or up to three days.
 Immediately before serving, add ice, lime wedges, sprigs of fresh mint, and/or even extra strawberry pieces for more flavor.

 Agua de Fresa (Mexican Strawberry Water)

-Hull the strawberries, then cut them in halves or coarsely chop.
+- Hull the strawberries, then cut them into quarters.
 Place in a large bowl.
-Toss with 1 cup sugar and 1 cup of the water.
-Cover and refrigerate at least 4 hours.
+Toss with 1/2 cup sugar and 1/2 cup of the water.
+Cover and refrigerate 1-2 hours.

-Stir remaining 7 cups water into the strained strawberries.
+- Stir remaining 4 1/2 cups water into the strained strawberries.
+Adjust sweetness as desired.
 Chill in refrigerator until ready to serve.

 - Immediately before serving, add ice, lime wedges, fresh mint, and/or chopped strawberries if desired.